craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-0.rst

 #.
 Call studio to create the 3.0 site and to clone the site from the work repository.

-After all the previous steps, and after you have entered Studio's username/password, there's not much you can do except to wait for the site creation process to complete.
+After all the previous steps, and after you have entered Studio's username/password, the next thing to do is wait for the site creation process to complete.
 You can tail the ``crafter-authoring/logs/tomcat/catalina.out`` meanwhile to watch the progress.

 ^^^^^^^^^^^^